 Over the course of the first week or so in the new home, make it a point to walk your dog around the new neighborhood.
 Very soon, he or she will be acclimated to the new surroundings.

 Pets have different personalities and some will sail right through a move to a new area while others may become nervous and stressed.
 Don’t be surprised if your pet begins behaving differently.
-It’s all a part of becoming comfortable and acclimated with the new surroundings.
+It’s all a part of becoming comfortable and acclimated to the new surroundings.